dentproject/docs.dent.dev/NetworkConfigurations/NetworkDiscoveryAndManagementSubCategories/VRRP_VirtualRouterRedundancyProtocol.md

 This command appends a rule to the POSTROUTING chain of the nat table that enables masquerading.
-Masquerading is a form of network address translation (NAT) that allows multiple devices on a private network to share a single public IP address for Internet access.
+Masquerading is a form of network address translation that allows multiple devices on a private network to share a single public IP address for Internet access.
 When a packet exits the network interface ma1, this rule masks the source IP address with the IP address of ma1.